-67. Where a student is required to retake a module with attendance, the student will be permitted up to two attempts at the component(s) of assessment that they have not already successfully completed (i.e. where individual component marks remain below 35% for non-core components or below 40% for core components), subject to the restrictions noted in paragraph 68 below.
+66. For courses including an assessed practice placement where the intended award leads to professional registration with a PSRB, students must achieve all elements of the practice placement assessment, and if any one element is not achieved at the first attempt, this will be deemed a referral in practice.
+If, in consideration of their professional responsibilities, it is the opinion of the Assessment Board that it is not appropriate for a student to be reassessed, the Assessment Board will initiate action under the Fitness to Practise Procedure.
+Failure in a module (after a reassessment opportunity) 67.
+If, after the reassessment opportunity, the overall module mark is still not of pass standard (i.e. 40% or above) and/or individual component marks remain below 35% (for non-core Framework and Regulations for Undergraduate Awards Version: 7.0 (August 2024) Page 16 of 32 components) or below 40% (for core components), the student will be deemed to have failed the module.
+In such circumstances, the relevant Assessment Board would normally either: a) permit the student to retake the module with attendance, subject to the student having demonstrated sufficient engagement with their studies; or b) where the student has not demonstrated engagement, terminate their studies.
+68. For courses including an assessed practice placement where the intended award leads to professional registration with a PSRB, it is not possible for students to retake the practice placement module(s) unless a previous attempt has been disregarded as the result of an appeal under the Academic Appeals Procedure (see also paragraph 66 above), Retake of a module 69.
+Where a student is required to retake a module with attendance, the student will be permitted up to two attempts at the component(s) of assessment that they have not already successfully completed (i.e. where individual component marks remain below 35% for non-core components or below 40% for core components), subject to the restrictions noted in paragraph 71 below.
 At the first submission on a retake, the full range of marks will be available for the component(s) being assessed, but the maximum mark attainable for the module overall will be 40%.
 If the first submission results in another referral, the student will be granted a final reassessment opportunity.
 In such cases of reassessment, the maximum mark attainable for the reassessed component will be 40%.
-Where the mark achieved for the component (i.e. the best fail) will be used to determine the overall module outcome.
+Where the mark achieved for the reassessed component is still below pass standard (i.e. less than 40%), the highest mark achieved for the component (i.e. the best fail) will be used to determine the overall module outcome.
 The overall module outcome will be determined in the normal way (see 'marking of modules' above).
-The maximum mark attainable for the component (i.e. the best fail) will be used to determine the overall module outcome.
-The overall module outcome will be determined in the normal way (see 'marking of modules' above).
+The maximum mark attainable for the module overall will be 40%.